seroburomalinoviy/seroburomalinoviy.github.io/resume_en.md

 Responsibilities

 - Developed the database architecture

 - Developed the microservice architecture of the Back-end

-- Developed a REST API based on the Django Rest Framework The application architecture has event-driven architecture elements that are implemented through Django Signals.
+- Developed a REST API based on the Django Rest Framework.
+The application architecture has event-driven architecture elements that are implemented through Django Signals

 - Developed integration with the service twine.org

 - Developed a Json parser using data migrations

 - Developed tools for managing the content of the application

 **Python developer of platform tests** @ [TripleTen / Yandex Practicum](https://tripleten.com ) (December 2022 — July 2024)